-This is an introductory course on the use and interpretation of the current National Electrical Code.
-Students should develop a working knowledge of the code that will permit them to apply it to everyday applications.
-Upon successful completion of this course, the student should be able to use the code to design service entrances, feeders and branch circuits and discern between wiring methods used in difference occupancies.
-4 hrs. lecture /wk.
+This is an introductory course on the use and interpretation of the current National Electrical Code (NEC), chapters 1-4.
+Students will learn the purpose and history of the code; develop a working knowledge of the code requirements for wiring, protection, materials and equipment; and be able to discern between wiring methods used in different occupancies.
+4 hrs. lecture/wk.